NFI-Engineering/pdappend/README.md

 ## `pdappend-gui`

 Run `pdappend-gui` at the command line to select files manually.
-You use the same flags and `.pdappend` configs for this method as well.
+You can use the same flags or `.pdappend` config for this method as well.

 ## Header row configuration

-If the first row of your Excel sheet is not the column row use the `--header-row` flag or `HEADER_ROW` in the `.pdappend` to add the column row number.
+If the first row of your file is not the column row use the `--header-row` flag or `HEADER_ROW` in the `.pdappend` to add the column row number.
 The default header row is 0.

+## Documentation

+See the [wiki](https://github.com/cnpls/pdappend/wiki) for more on `pdappend`.

+## Contributing

+Pull requests are welcome!